 Reflections on the Lockhart Canal

-Contributor Peter Krenn says of his photo at the top of the page: “This is the old footbridge where the workers walked over the canal to go to work at the mill from Lockhart.
+Contributor Peter Krenn says of his photo above, “This is the old footbridge where the workers walked over the canal to go to work at the mill from Lockhart.
 The mill is long gone, but the smokestack remains.”